Omniverse Developer Resource Center

-Explore more USD resources including sample files, tutorial videos and a collection of 3rd party references and guides on the NVIDIA USD page.Consult the USD Resources
+Explore more USD resources, including sample files, tutorial videos, and a collection of third-party references and guides on the NVIDIA USD page.Consult the USD Resources

-The second option is using Omniverse Drive (ODrive) to connect local files and leverage the ability of some applications to update on the fly as these files change.
+The second option is to use Omniverse Drive to connect local files and use the ability of some applications to update on the fly as these files change.

-Lastly, you can use Omniverse Connectors, plugins that enable client applications to connect to Nucleus and publish and subscribe to individual assets and full worlds.
-Depending on their fidelity, Omniverse Connectors can enable live-sync collaboration abilities between connected applications.
+Third, use bi-directional or uni-directional Omniverse Connectors, plugins that enable client applications to connect to Nucleus, and publish and subscribe to individual assets and full worlds.
+Depending on their fidelity, Omniverse Connectors can enable live-sync publish-subscribe collaboration abilities between connected applications.

-Omniverse Connect libraries are distributed as plugins that enable client applications to connect to Nucleus and to publish and subscribe to individual assets and full worlds.
+Omniverse Connect libraries are distributed as plugins, or Omniverse Connectors, that can enable client applications to connect to Nucleus, as well as publish and subscribe to individual assets and full worlds.
 Bi-directional Omniverse Connectors are of the highest fidelity — and enable real-time updates between third-party applications.

 How to build an Omniverse Connector

-Build your own NVIDIA Omniverse Connector with prebuilt source code samples that use Pixar’s USD and Omniverse Client Library APIs.
+Build your own NVIDIA Omniverse Connector with the Connect SDK, prebuilt source code samples that use Pixar’s USD, and Omniverse Client Library APIs.